Learn to design your 404 error page with the website builder.

 Because we get it, you have other things to focus on!

 Your 404 page is pre-built onto your website with a simple, straight-forward message to bring any lost visitors back to your homepage:

 But maybe you want to get a little creative?
 Perhaps you want a little extra "pizzazz".

 Because hey, this is the internet after all.

 With the website builder, you can design a 404 page that can delight your visitors and personalize your brand.

 Because the 404 page should be simple in nature with clear instructions to return to your site, add:

 - Open the Website tab from your Dashboard.

-- Select 404 Page from your list of standard website pages.
+- Select the 404 Page from your list of website pages to begin customizing: